feathersjs-ecosystem/feathers-mongoose/README.md

 app.use('todos', mongooseService('todo', todoSchema, options));
 ```

-See [Mongoose Schema Guide](http://mongoosejs.com/docs/guide.html) for more information on defining your schema.
+See the [Mongoose Schema Guide](http://mongoosejs.com/docs/guide.html) for more information on defining your schema.

 ### Complete Example